The information the ACNC publishes on the Charity Register is mostly drawn from the Annual Information Statement

-- Charts of a charity's income and expenses also appear under the Overview tab of its Register page.
+- Charts of a charity's income and expenses also appear under the Profile tab of its Register page.
 These graphs are based on information supplied in the charity's most recent Annual Information Statement.

 - The graphs are a different way of looking at financial information that has long been available on the Charity Register.
 For more on the financial information featured on the register, refer to the section below or our Understanding financial information on the Charity Register page.

-The information contained under the Financials & Documents tab on a charity's Register page focuses on its reporting - both financial and general.
+The information contained under the Financials and Documents tab on a charity's Register page focuses on its reporting - both financial and general.
 Information here includes:

 Annual Information Statement

 - Links to the Annual Information Statements a charity has completed and submitted.

-- Links to the financial reports the charity has completed and submitted.
+- Links to the annual financial reports the charity has completed and submitted.
 Medium and large charities must submit audited or reviewed financial reports when submitting their Annual Information Statements.
 Small charities can choose to submit financial reports.

-- This section contains copies of the charity's Governing Documents - its formal documents (which might be also known as its constitution or rules) that include its purpose, activities and processes.
+- This section contains copies of the charity's Governing Document - its formal documents (which might be also known as its constitution or rules) that include its purpose, activities and processes.

 - Charts of a charity's income and expenses also appear on this page.
 These graphs are based on information supplied in the charity's most recent Annual Information Statement.

 Information about a charity's Responsible People is contained under the People tab on a charity's Register page.

 Responsible People are those people responsible for directing a charity - most commonly those on the charity's board or committee, or trustees.